Maksim Chmerkovskiy: Seasons 10–13

 In season 10, Chmerkovskiy, returning for his eighth season, was partnered with Erin Andrews.
 Andrews and Chmerkovskiy's partnership was notable for their good rapport and Chmerkovskiy was protective of Andrews as she coped with threats.
 They ended up coming in third place during the two-hour finale on May 25, 2010.

 For season 11, Chmerkovskiy partnered with singer and actress, Brandy.
 They made it to the semi-finals but were eliminated with a fourth-place finish.
 Their elimination was viewed as shocking because they were consistently among the highest scoring couples each week.

 For Season 12, he was paired with actress Kirstie Alley.
 On week 3, his leg gave out causing her to fall heavily on him, earning 21 points (out of 30).
 The next week, Alley's shoe fell off during their routine.
 Judge Carrie Ann Inaba called Alley "The Queen of the Unexpected Mishap."
 In April the show aired a rehearsal outtake of Chmerkovskiy giving a monologue which resulted in him often being referred to as "sex on a stick."

-For season 13, he was partnered with Hope Solo and they finished in fourth place.
-In Solo's book, A Memoir of Hope, she wrote that Chmerkovskiy treated her roughly, once slapping her during a rehearsal.
-Solo's claims were never corroborated.
+For season 13, Chmerkovskiy was partnered with Hope Solo and they finished in fourth place.
+He faced controversy for his comments aimed at Judge Len Goodman who described his and Solo's rumba as the "worst dance of the season".
+Chmerkovskiy attacked Goodman, suggesting that, "maybe it’s time" for Goodman to leave the business after 50 years.
+Carrie Ann Inaba called him out on the spot for being disrespectful.
+He responded by saying "With all due respect, this is my show".
+He later doubled down saying, "Don’t tell me it was your worst dance of the season because you’re an idiot, you know it’s not true".
+On ABC News with Robin Roberts Chmerkovskiy defended his comments adding "I have nothing to apologize for to Len, certainly not to Carrie Ann".
+In Solo's 2012 autobiography, Solo: A Memoir of Hope, she alleged Cherkovskiy "manhandled me in rehearsals from the start, pushing me, whacking my stomach, bending my arms roughly" adding "Maks was rough and mean with me, flinging me and pushing me around."
+He has denied the allegations.